Abelian instances of nonabelian symplectic reduction

 \subsection{Calculation of coadjoint orbits}

 Take $M=T^*\G$ in Theorem \ref{th:main-new} and consider the action of $\G$ on $T^*\G$ by the cotangent lift of left multiplication.
 This action is free, proper and Hamiltonian, and has surjective momentum map $J_\G:T^*\G\to \Lag^*$ given by the right trivialisation.
 As is well-known, for $\mu\in \Lag^*$, the symplectic reduced space $M\dslash_\mu \G$ is symplectically diffeomorphic to the coadjoint orbit $(\mathcal{O}_\mu, \omega_\mu)$ where $\omega_\mu$ denotes the (minus) Kostant-Kirillov-Soriau symplectic form \cite{MW74}.
-Therefore, if $\G_\mu$ is connected, and the regular, abelian, normal subgroup $\Ag\subset \G$ satisfies \eqref{eq:dimCond}, then Theorem \ref{th:main-new} implies that $T^*\G\dslash_\mu \Ag$ is symplectically diffeomorphic to $(\mathcal{O}_\mu, \omega_\mu)$.
+Therefore, if $\G_\mu$ is connected, and the dimension condition \eqref{eq:dim-cond} holds, then Theorem \ref{th:main-new} implies that $T^*\G\dslash_\mu \Ag$ is symplectically diffeomorphic to $(\mathcal{O}_\mu, \omega_\mu)$.
 On the other hand, by the theory of cotangent bundle reduction (see e.g. \cite[page 300]{AbrahamMarsden} or \cite[Theorem 6.6.3]{OrtegaRatiu}), we know that $T^*\G\dslash_\mu \Ag$ is symplectically diffeomorphic to the cotangent bundle $T^*(\G/\Ag)$ equipped with the symplectic form $\omega_{\G/\Ag}-B_\mu$, where $\omega_{\G/\Ag}$ is the canonical symplectic form and $B_\mu$ is a {\em magnetic term}.
 Therefore, we conclude that the coadjoint orbits of those $\mu\in \Lag^*$ for which Theorem \ref{th:main-new} applies are symplectically diffeomorphic to $T^*(\G/\Ag)$ (equipped with the symplectic form $\omega_{\G/\Ag}-B_\mu$).

 We mention that conclusions of the above type are well-known for the coadjoint orbits of semidirect product groups, without requiring that the condition \eqref{eq:dim-cond} holds.
 For instance, see the ``Semi-direct product reduction theorem" in \cite{Marsden1998}.
-This type of correspondence is due to the relationship of our work with the Theory of Reduction by Stages described in Section \ref{ss:stages} in the introduction.
+This type of correspondence is due to the relationship of our work with the theory of reduction by stages.

-In collaboration with Le Donne and Paddeu, the first author established a related result in the setting of metabelian nilpotent groups, see \cite[Theorem 1.2]{BravoDoddoli2024}.
-In this case, the quotient $\G/\Ag$ has a vector space structure, which, using an additional ``shift map", allowed the authors to demonstrate that $ T^*\G\dslash_{\mu}\Ag$ is symplectically diffeomorphic to the cotangent bundle $T^*(\G/\Ag)$ endowed with its canonical symplectic form.